Acedio/rabodo/README.md

 PCB design uses the following:

  - keyswitches.pretty by daprice (CC BY-SA 4.0)
+  * Modified to add silkscreen where caps will go.
  - RP2040-Zero STEP file downloaded from Waveshare wiki